S2E07 – The Paul Hand Podcast Interview

 We talk of his time as a Flyer and how he was booed off the ice by his own Fife fans, simply for protecting one of his team mates.

-We also talk of his time in Paisley as both player and player coach, the latter position he vowed never to do again.
+We also talk of his time with the Paisley Pirates as both player and player coach, the latter position he vowed never to do again.

 I asked Paul if he’d ever played against brother Tony and if so, how did he defend against him.
 I also asked how he felt about being in the shadow of Tony, who was, without a doubt, the finest ice hockey player this country has ever produced.